 Even more subtle, ZEROTO510 provides a feeling of acceleration, while dropping an insider hint at medical device community.
 For those unfamiliar with medical devices, Section 510(k) of the Food, Drug and Cosmetic Act provides a registration process for the FDA to determine whether a device is equivalent to another device already in the market (if so, the FDA approval process is much simpler).

 When coming up with a good trademark, you may decide you want to emphasize certain features of your products and services, rather than using a completely arbitrary mark.
 By identifying the features of your product or service that you would like to emphasize, you can choose a clever mark that suggests those features.

-For those of you techies who want to check out the great companies and products currently in ZEROTO510, check them out by clicking here.
+For those of you techies who want to check out the great companies and products currently in ZEROTO510.

 Great job yesterday!
 Great program!

 P.S. and totally unrelated - Just a quick shout out to Will Wilson one of our fellow IP attorneys in Nashville on his new job!
 Will is off to DC to work at Hunton & Williams next week.
 Good luck Will, and we'll miss you here in Nashville!

 The lawyers at Trademarkology provide trademark registration services backed by the experience and service of one of the nation's oldest law firms.